-This material must be preceded or accompanied by a current prospectus for Allianz variable annuities.
-Call your financial professional or Allianz Life Financial Services, LLC at 800.624.0197 to obtain a prospectus from Allianz Life Insurance Company of North America (Allianz Life®) for the variable annuities and variable investment options.
+This material must be preceded or accompanied by a current prospectus for variable annuities.
+Call your financial professional or Allianz Life at 800.624.0197 to obtain a prospectus from Allianz Life Insurance Company of North America (Allianz Life®) and, in New York, from Allianz Life Insurance Company of New York (Allianz Life® of NY) variable annuities and variable investment options.
 The prospectuses contain details on investment objectives, risks, fees, and expenses, as well as other information about the variable annuity and underlying investment options, which you should carefully consider.
 Please read the prospectuses thoroughly before sending money.

 The advisor or subadvisor of the investment options may have a public mutual fund with an investment objective that is similar to that of the listed investment option.
-These are separate portfolios that will have different investment performance due to differing fees, expenses, relative cash flows, portfolio sizes, and other factors.
+These are separate portfolios that will have different investment performance due to differing fees, expenses, relative cash flows, portfolio sizes, and other factors